Power Pole

 When crimps made with the Harbor Freight and West Mountain Radio tools are compared the West Mtn.
 Radio crimp looks a little nicer, but either of them is a good crimp.

 Contacts are available on reels of 5,000 and as Loose Piece Bulk Pack (-LPBK).
-It may be that if you use diagonal cutters to seperate individual contacts from a reel the pinched part of the contact may be too wide to allow the contact to fit into the shell.
+It may be that if you use diagonal cutters to separate individual contacts from a reel the pinched part of the contact may be too wide to allow the contact to fit into the shell.
 The incentive to buy a full reel is a much lower price per contact.
 If you have separated contacts from a reel in a way that worked please let me know.

 There are two versions of the 30 and 45 amp contacts.
 The standard version is for stranded wire where all the strands are in a single bundle.
 The other version is for super flex type wire where the strands are finer and in a number of bundles.
 The above information from the Anderson factory.